asteroid-lang/asteroid/docs/Asteroid User Guide.rst

     function fact
         with 0 do
             return 1
-        orwith n:*POS_INT do            -- use first pattern return n * fact (n-1).
+        with n:*POS_INT do            -- use first pattern return n * fact (n-1).
-        orwith n:*NEG_INT do            -- use second pattern throw Error("undefined for "+n).
+        with n:*NEG_INT do            -- use second pattern throw Error("undefined for "+n).
         end